 - Receive training and career development through practical experience and the development of tools in the areas of teaching, health disparities research, advocacy, leadership and clinical care under direct faculty mentorship.

-- Support local and regional Community Benefits by assisting in implementation and oversight of community based strategies to address identified community health needs.
+- Support local and regional Community Benefits by assisting in implementation and oversight of community-based strategies to address identified community health needs.

 - Instruct, supervise and precept KPNSFM residents and medical students training in community based and international health sites.

 - Support the residency’s program travel to established and potential global health training sites with priority given to international training sites that reflect the local demographics of Napa and Solano counties.
-Each fellow will serve as a member of the Kaiser Permanente Napa-Solano Community Benefits Committee.

 KP Global Health